gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

   - vim plug
   - vimrc
 ---
 In this post I have written down the steps one can follow to use the Terminal Emulator as a versatile LaTeX editor.
+A good reference for learning LaTeX is "[The not so Short Introduction to LaTeX](https://ctan.org/tex-archive/info/lshort/english/)."

 # Preparation